-If a student wishes to earn a second degree or diploma (i.e. an Associate in Arts student who wishes to also complete an Associate in Science), courses already taken in one program of study are automatically applied to each additional program of study.
+If a student wishes to earn a second degree or diploma (i.e. an Associate in Arts student who wishes to also complete an Associate in Science), dual degree requests must be preapproved by the Vice President of Student Affairs.
+Once this is approved, courses already taken in one program of study are automatically applied to each additional program of study.
 Further, it shall be the responsibility of the Lead Instructor, Program Director, Department Chair, or Dean to jointly determine which electives will transfer as credit courses.
 Students are still responsible for completing any additional requirements of their new program(s) of study.